ritikagr061/TubeTrend-Pro-Predicting-YouTube-Video-Popularity/README.md

 accurately represent the content of the video while also being visually appealing and attention-grabbing.

-The title of a YouTube video is also crucial in determining its popularity.
+2.The title of a YouTube video is also crucial in determining its popularity.
 A clear and descriptive title that accurately reflects the content of the video can make it easier for viewers to find and watch the video.
 Additionally, creators can use clickbait titles to generate